A Toronto-focused checklist to vet any web design agency: process, SEO, ownership, and support—plus 21 Questions to Ask (Copy/Paste) for your calls.

 - Will you help with Google Business Profile alignment (NAP consistency, service areas, links) or is that separate?

-- If I'm redesigning or migrating, what's your plan to preserve rankings (URL mapping + 301 redirects)?
+- If I'm redesigning or migrating, what's your plan to preserve search visibility (URL mapping + 301 redirects)?

 - What performance targets do you aim for (Core Web Vitals / PageSpeed), and what do you do to keep it fast?